hosshonarvar/SegNet/my_code/README.md

 A dataset with 1400 images is used where the training dataset has 1000 images, the development dataset has 200 images, and the test dataset has 200 images.

 The dataset created for this project is in "/Face/1000Tr200Va200Te/" folder, which is currently empty due to the storage limit.
 The tar file for this folder ("Face.tar") can be downloaded from https://drive.google.com/file/d/1xUrSGHzlloKb_tGjONK6fyCn_1snAWjk/view?usp=sharing.
+You need to change the name "Face" to "Dataset".

 2-Training